-ls with a 3D drop shadow. d background behind the thumbnail 5 01.
-Folder styleXP style folderDisplays folders at as an XP-style image.
-3D style folder Displays folders a as a 3D folder with transparency. of the thumbnails under the preview m height-to-width ratio for the shape s in the File List pane.
-Drag the slider w to set the ratio.
-The preview shows you move the slider. ard 3:4 portrait ratio for the shape of n the File List pane. ard 4:3 landscape ratio for the shape s in the File List pane.
-Thumbnail spacing Slider Increases or decrete thumbnail.
-Increases or decrete reases the space between each High-quality scaling Uses high-quality thumbnail scaling in the Fi Uses high-quality thumbnail scaling in the File List pane.
+Thumbnail frame Show drop shadow Shows thumbnails with a 3D drop shadow.
+Show slide background Displays a shaded background behind the thumbnail and its information.
+Folder style XP style folder Displays folders as an XP-style image.
+3D style folder Displays folders as a 3D folder with transparency.
+Thumbnail ratio Custom Specifies a custom height-to-width ratio for the shape of the thumbnails in the File List pane.
+Drag the slider under the preview to set the ratio.
+The preview shows you the shape as you move the slider.
+Portrait Specifies a standard 3:4 portrait ratio for the shape of the thumbnails in the File List pane.
+Landscape Specifies a standard 4:3 landscape ratio for the shape of the thumbnails in the File List pane.
+Thumbnail spacing Slider Increases or decreases the space between each thumbnail.
+High-quality scaling Uses high-quality thumbnail scaling in the File List pane.